All Products

 Maximum batch size for message retrieval

-SimpleConsumer maximum invisibility duration
+SimpleConsumer maximum invisible duration

-• Value range: Minimum 10 seconds.
-Maximum 12 hours.
+• Value range: Minimum: 10 seconds.
+Maximum: 12 hours.

 Consumer long polling timeout

-Value range: Minimum 5 seconds, maximum 20 seconds.
+Value range: Minimum: 5 seconds.
+Maximum: 20 seconds.

 Subscription relationship